 Dora Barrancos is a Professor at the University of Buenos Aires and director of Social Sciences and Humanities at the Argentinian National Scientific and Technical Research Council (CONICET).
 Barrancos’ research areas include history, gender and sexualities.

-Rukia Cornelius is the Regional Gender Lead for Southern Africa, Oxfam South Africa.
-Her main areas of organising through feminist movement building include Women’s Participation and Transformative Leadership and Women’s Economic Rights.__
+Rukia Cornelius is the Programme Lead: Women’s Economic Justice, Oxfam South Africa.
+Her main areas of organising through feminist movement building include Women’s Participation and Transformative Leadership and Women’s Economic Rights.

 Jayati Ghosh is Professor of Economics at the Centre for Economic Studies and Planning at the Jawaharlal Nehru University, in New Delhi, India.
 Ghosh is also the Executive Secretary of IDEAS, an international network of heterodox development economists.
 Meera Sabaratnam is a Senior Lecturer in International Relations at the School of Oriental and African Studies (SOAS), UK, and Chair of the Decolonising SOAS Working Group.
 Sabaratnam has worked on questions of decolonisation, Eurocentrism, race and methodology in international relations.